-The procurement of vaccines is a complex process that requires specialized knowledge and application in order to ensure their quality, as well as their sustainable, adequate and timely supply.
-The procurement cycle and process includes a number of operations and steps starting from the identification of needs, selection of antigens and products, specific demand and delivery forecasts, tendering and contracting processes, to quality assurance, transport, importation/clearance, central storage, distribution, monitoring and evaluation.
-These and other components contribute to the access, supply and price of a vaccine.
+Vaccine procurement is a complex process that requires specialized knowledge and experience to ensure the quality and sustainable, adequate and timely supply of vaccines.
+The procurement cycle involves a number of steps, from identifying needs, selecting products, and issuing tenders, to maintaining quality assurance, transporting vaccines, and monitoring the procurement process.
+These and other components influence access to and supply and price of a vaccine.

 Best procurement practices

-Different procurement methods can affect the price and timely access to vaccines and it is essential to develop strategies that meet the individual vaccine markets in order to achieve optimal results.
+Because different procurement methods can affect the price and timely access to vaccines, it is essential to develop strategies that meet the individual vaccine markets to achieve optimal results.
 Good procurement practices allow countries to accurately forecast, plan, finance, conduct and monitor their procurement systems.

-Information about best procurement practices can be obtained from organisations such as UNICEF Supply Division, PAHO, WHO and the World Bank.
-These organisations have a significant number of years of practical experience and have implemented rigorous procurement procedures.
+Information about best procurement practices are available from UNICEF Supply Division, WHO, PAHO, and the World Bank.
+These organizations have a significant number of years of practical experience and have implemented rigorous procurement procedures.

 Please read the following disclaimer regarding the information contained in this website.